e-erfani/sharpen-thermodynamic-profiles/README.md

    ![image](https://user-images.githubusercontent.com/28571068/114354208-c1f22f80-9b22-11eb-80be-0f83fd212239.png)

-   o For zi < z < zi+L_FT, fit a line to the ctrl Tl/qt profiles away from the inversion, and extrapolate down to the inversion.
+   o For zi < z < zi+L_FT, fit a line to the ctrl Tl/qt profiles away from the inversion and extrapolate down to the inversion.
      This would be: Tl[zind2] = np.polyval(np.polyfit(z[zind], Tl_ctrl[zind], 1), z[zind2]) where zind are the indices where zi+L_FT < z < zi+3*L_FT
      and zind2 has zi<z<zi+L_FT.